Rishab-Kumar09/Jarvis/README.md

 - "What time is it?"
 - "Stop" (interrupts current speech)

+All these commands work both through voice and the remote web interface.

 ## Configuration

 JARVIS can be configured through environment variables in the `.env` file: